How To Make Duck Confit

 savvyhousekeeping how to make duck confit

-I am glad I did this.
-It tasted just about right and I learned a lot.
+I’m glad I did this.
+It tasted great and I learned a lot.
 The only hard part was cutting up the duck, which I could have avoided by buying them pre-cut.
 Lesson learned.

 Next on the list: pork confit.